BlueCattleSoft/BlueCattleSoft/README.md

 I am primarily interested in programming software to create things.
 I am proficient in Java and Python, and currently, I am learning JavaScript.

 That's all I have to say for the moment.
 Thank you for reading.

+Feel free to contact me.
+You will find a list of my contact data on my (GitHub Profile)[https://github.com/BlueCattleSoft].